-Mrs Anthea Smith - Foundation Governor
+Mrs Elle Walter - Parent Governor

-Mr Stephen Johnson - Local Authority Governor
+Mr Steven Johnson - Local Authority Governor

 I am a Local Authority Governor and have been on the Governing Body at Felton C of E Primary School since October 2013.

-Mr Mel Nicholls - Parent Governor
+Mr Mel Nicholls - Co-opted - Community Governor

 I am an ecologist by training, and have worked with natural and cultural heritage for 35 years.
 I have applied my skills as a resource planner in New Zealand and Zimbabwe as well as in the UK.
 I currently lead a small team for the Marine Management Organisation, based in Newcastle, with responsibility for production of England’s marine plans and stakeholder engagement.
 I am passionate about participation and widening input from just the “usual suspects”.

 Being a Dad is a demanding job in itself, but when I do have some spare time I follow my team Burnley, and enjoy wine, films and walking.
 I also indulge my fondness for old things and a healthy dislike for disposable consumerism through hanging-on to my ageing Triumph saloon.

 This is an exciting time for our School.
 With my fellow Governors I will strive to support the School, its pupils and staff as we face the challenges on the journey towards becoming a Primary School.
 Not to mention playing my part in the quest we all share to have our wonderful School recognised as outstanding!